Should sales tax be listed separately on receipts?

 - The sales receipt should show:

-Shoes $91.83 Sales tax $8.17 Total Price $100.00
+Shoes $91.83 Sales tax $8.17 Total price $100.00

-- For this sale, the seller would pay $0.43 ($91.83 x .00471) for Retailing B&O tax, and $8.17 ($91.83 x .089) for Retail sales tax.
+- For this sale, the seller would pay $0.43 ($91.83 x .00471) for retailing B&O tax, and $8.17 ($91.83 x .089) for retail sales tax.

 Restaurants

-Many of these restaurants decide to sell beverages or food at prices that include sales tax in the lounge area.
+Many of these restaurants sell beverages or food at prices that include sales tax in the lounge area.
 If this pricing method is used, a notice must be posted in the lounge area stating retail sales tax is included in the price of the beverage or food.
 This statement must be visible for customers to see without entering the employee work area.
 The department assumes that retail sales tax was not charged or collected, if there is no notice posted and the customer does not receive a sales receipt or invoice.

 A restaurant can decide to include retail sales tax in the price charged for beverages in the lounge area, while not including retail sales tax in the price for beverages in the dining area.
 In this case, sales tax would be charged on the total bill for the dining area.
-For more information, see WAC 458-20-124.